 Communication from the College

 Communication from the High School Programs Office is primarily done via email.
 The email that a student submitted on the Running Start application is the email the High School Programs Office will use to communicate information to students.
 Students are responsible for any information that is emailed to them and for maintaining an up-to-date email address.
-If the student's email changes, it can be updated through your MyEvCC Student Portal by clicking on "Address".
+If the student's email changes, it can be updated through your MyEvCC Student Portal.
 Instructors, Student LIFE, the Registrar and various other departments on campus use the college issued student email to communicate.
 Students are also responsible for information in that email.

 The High School Programs Office will also communicate deadlines and activities via Facebook and Instagram.'Like us' and updates will come directly to your Facebook News Feed.
 The High School Programs Office uses Running Start Resources in CANVAS as another mode of communication.
 Running Start students can log into CANVAS and click on RS Resources for more information.